design-automation-edu/urban-prototyping-2018/xin_yi/iteration1.md

       * done by editing scale of primitive of both the podium plots: x:0.6, y:0.4, z:1

 ![Widening street width and Rotating building angle](imgs/01stwidthanglerotate.jpg)

+(do note that diagrams are only a graphical representation and not accurate to scale)

 ### Evaluation of Results